Loading...

 3%

-Key Changes in the Financial Times (FT Global) Ranking Methodology
+Key Changes in the Financial Times (FT Global) MBA Ranking Methodology

 • Value for the Money carries a weight of 5% presently.
 It includes post-MBA salaries, fees and scholarships.